- Search The Registry

 Princess Anne Academy, Class of 1894

-*This date in 1886, marks the origin of Princess Anne Academy.
-This was a school for emancipated Black slaves that paved the way for America’s many Historically Black Colleges and Universities (HBCU).
+*This date, in 1886, marks the origin of Princess Anne Academy.
+This was a school for emancipated black slaves that paved the way for America’s many Historically Black Colleges and Universities (HBCUs).
 Founded as the Delaware Conference Academy, it can be found in Princess Anne on the Eastern Shore of Maryland; Morgan College organized this school.

 In 1926, the College passed into complete control and ownership of the State, and the University of Maryland was designated as the administrative agency.
 In 1948, the Eastern Shore Branch of the University of Maryland, popularly known as Princess Anne College, became officially Maryland State College, a Division of the University of Maryland.
 In 1970, Maryland State College became the University of Maryland Eastern Shore.
 With the strong support of the Maryland Board of Regents, Systems Administration, and the faculty, UMES has developed an academic program above and perhaps more impressive than any other higher educational institution of its size in the East.